The Legend of Irene Moraga Lumbrera

 "But seek first the kingdom of God, and his righteousness, and all these things shall be added unto you" Matthew 6:33

-I belong to a truly catholic family, “Sarado Catolico”.
+I belong to a truly catholic family, “Sarado/Cerrado Catolico”.
 My aunts have statues of saints “reboltos” in the house that we bring to procession in town.
-The bishop is a family friend who comes to pass by for breakfast before he celebrates mass on holidays.
-I used to gather Sampagita and make leis for these false gods.
+The bishop is a family friend who comes to pass-by for breakfast before he celebrates mass on holidays, a tradition passed on from our Spanish culture.
+I used to gather Sampagita and make leis for these "diyos-diyosan"(false gods).
 At fifteen, I was brought by my father to the convent of La Concordia to become a nun.

 We were third cousins and born far apart by ten years.
 He always knew that he loves me.
 Juan, "Juaning" Urian had always loved me as much from the first time he saw me.
-As I was so young and it is quite tabooed to court a relative, he waited for years till he could kiss me.
+As I was so young and it is quite tabooed to court a relative, he waited for years.
+He tried to visit me in the convent with his doctor friends but I refused to see him.
 He was already a doctor when he comes to our house every afternoon.
 As a relative he is always welcomed.
 He walks with me in the plaza.
 I could sense him looking at me as he will tell me not to wear short skirts.
 It is not unusual that he accompanies me to my afternoon strolls in the “población”.

-When I was sixteen, he stole a kiss from me when he was in my grandparent’s (Inkong) house.
-Incidentally, that night our house went on fire that destroyed all the houses in the neighborhood.
-I needed to stay at my older sister’s house.
+When I was sixteen, he stole a kiss from me when he was in my grandparent’s (Impo's) house.
+Incidentally, that night, I cannot sleep.
+As I looked by the window, I saw the fire coming from the movie house.
+There were no gunshots to warn the people, but the police’s whistles.
+I woke my three Impo’s up and tried to save the rebolto’s heads protected in sacks, so heavy that I cannot carry them.
+I pushed them by the stairs into the ground.
+We lost them all as our house went on fire that destroyed all the houses in the neighborhood.
+Then I needed to stay at my sister Juana’s house.
 At that time, my sister noticed that he is coming every day and asked why.
 I told her that I am pregnant by Juaning and he was ready to ask for my hand in marriage.
 I believed that once there was a contact between a man and a woman, there will be a pregnancy.
 Juana told me so because she is always pregnant.
 She had fifteen children.
 His father and sister did not like me because of my known fearlessness if not a plain spoiled brat that I am.
 Nevertheless, we both agreed as he loves me, and I am “pregnant”.
 Against all odds, we got married when I was seventeen.

 6 Peter: My Legacy Keeper